abidmuh/tubes-apber/README.md

 The Huge Poject for Mobile Applicaiton "Motor Detection On Android"

 ## Motivation
-hello Guy's we are students from Telkom Universit and the project from major topic Mobile Application that create "Motor Detection on Android Using Tensorflow Library for android studio. hmm this topic is very interested for us.
+hello Guy's we are students from Telkom Universit and the project from major topic Mobile Application that create "Motor Detection on Android Using Tensorflow Library for Android Studio". hmm this topic is very interested for us.

 ### What Do you think about Machine Learning and Neural Network?